 The purpose of this assignment is to introduce you to the types of information sources used by information providers and their communities.
 Its goal is to help you to identify and evaluate information sources and determine their appropriate users and uses.
-It meets INFO 200’s student learning outcomes #5 and #6.

-Note: The two sources you choose should be a researched-based source (encyclopedia, almanac, academic journal as a whole, authoritative Web site, etc) and a community-based resource (Zine, newsletter, virtual community, blog, etc).
+IMPORTANT: The two sources you choose should be a researched-based source (encyclopedia, almanac, academic journal as a whole, authoritative Web site, etc) and a community-based resource (Zine, newsletter, virtual community, blog, etc).
 Do not choose a single peer-reviewed article as your research-based resource.

 The review should contain the following components:

 Introduction.
-Based on your reading in the secondary literature and exploration of your community, describe your chosen information community and the types of information sought and valued by its members.
+Based on your reading in the secondary literature and exploration of your community, clearly describe your chosen information community and the types of information sought and valued by its members.

 Resources.
 Describe each source.
 List the two sources you located and provide the information listed below.